njordhov/govalert/README.md

     $ heroku run notify

+Expect to receive emails to the admin/reply address regarding the harvesting, as well as email notifications for the subscriptions added using the web form or directly using the ElastocSearch API.

 You can set up regular harvesting of government documents and alerts by adding the free Heroku Scheduler and open its dashboard: